EgoMind: Activating Spatial Cognition through Linguistic Reasoning in MLLMs: Zero-Shot Performance

 \section{Zero-Shot Performance}

-Remarkably, even for Gemini 2.5 Pro—a closed-source model—simply injecting EgoMind CoT as a prompting template (Fig.~\ref{fig:zeroshot-prompt}) already elicits noticeably stronger spatial reasoning.
+Remarkably, even for Gemini 2.5 Pro—a closed-source model—the EgoMind zero-shot prompt (Fig.~\ref{fig:zeroshot-prompt}) elicits noticeably stronger spatial reasoning.
 As shown in Fig.~\ref{fig:gemini_case_en}, the guided reasoning structure enables Gemini 2.5 Pro to consistently capture cross-frame correspondences, recognize implicit spatial bridges, and assemble a more coherent global scene representation.
-Quantitatively, applying this EgoMind CoT prompt yields a substantial zero-shot improvement on VSI-Bench for Gemini 2.5 Pro, boosting its overall accuracy from 50.62 to 59.73.
+Quantitatively, replacing the generic CoT prompt in Sec.~\ref{sec:training_strategy} with the EgoMind zero-shot prompt in Fig.~\ref{fig:zeroshot-prompt} further boosts Gemini 2.5 Pro on VSI-Bench from 50.62 to 59.73.

 Conversely, applying the same zero-shot prompt to Qwen2.5-VL-7B yields only marginal gains from 30.02 to 32.89.
 This contrast reveals that while zero-shot CoT prompting alone can activate spatial reasoning in massive closed-source models, it is insufficient for smaller open-source models due to limited instruction-following capacities.
 Consequently, our two-stage training (SFT + RL) is indispensable for smaller models to fully internalize the reasoning paradigm, effectively driving performance to 50.16.